 Religious Reasons.
-State Education law (Section 224-a) states that any student who is unable, because of his or her religious beliefs, to attend classes on a particular day or days shall be excused from any examinations, study or work requirements.
-SUNY Oneonta is obligated to provide an equivalent opportunity for students to make up any examination, study or work requirement that he or she may have missed because of such absence (complete text of the law follows).
+State Education law (Section 224-a) states that any student who is unable, because of their religious beliefs, to attend classes on a particular day or days shall be excused from any examinations, study or work requirements.
+SUNY Oneonta is obligated to provide an equivalent opportunity for students to make up any examination, study or work requirement that they may have missed because of such absence (complete text of the law follows).

 Jury Duty.
 The student is required to show proof to instructors.

-Trips of College Performing Organizations.
-Students absent due to College Performances should not be required to attend classes at times that conflict with these performance schedules nor should they be denied the same opportunity to make up the work or demonstrate competence that would be given any other student with a legitimate reason for absence, such as illness or a co-curricular field trip.
+Trips of Performance Organizations.
+Students absent due to SUNY Oneonta Performances should not be required to attend classes at times that conflict with these performance schedules nor should they be denied the same opportunity to make up the work or demonstrate competence that would be given any other student with a legitimate reason for absence, such as illness or a co-curricular field trip.

 Death of a Close Relative.
-Students should contact instructors individually or may contact the Office of Student Development who will then notify instructors of anticipated duration of absence.
+Students should contact instructors individually or may contact the Office of Student Affairs who will then notify instructors of anticipated duration of absence.

 Inclement Weather.
-At the request of the College Senate, the following statement is part of SUNY Oneonta’s policy on inclement weather: "Commuting students who miss classes due to inclement weather will be permitted to make up academic work without penalty."
+The following statement is part of SUNY Oneonta’s policy on inclement weather: "Commuting students who miss classes due to inclement weather will be permitted to make up academic work without penalty."

 Other.
 Natural calamities, accidents beyond student’s control, and other appropriate reasons deemed valid by the instructor.